-A disaster recovery plan (DPR) is a set of “action to be taken before during and after a disaster”, and is made to help protect businesses in such an event.
-Although disasters may not always be avoidable, having a plan helps to reduce the potential damage and quickly restore operations.
+A disaster recovery plan (DPR) is a set of “actions to be taken before, during, and after a disaster”, and is made to help protect businesses in such an event.

-Disaster recovery plans and the preventative measures they include are essential for stopping disasters from occurring in the first place.
-Organizations can’t always avoid disasters, but having a plan helps to minimize the potential damage and get operations back up and running quickly.
+Disaster recovery plans and the preventative measures they include are essential for stopping disasters from occurring in the first place and although disasters may not always be avoidable, having a recovery plan helps to reduce the potential damage and quickly restore operations when one occurs.

 Disaster Recovery Costs by the Numbers

-In 2012, Hurricane Sandy left over $68 billion of damage behind—on top of extensive recovery times.
+In 2017, Hurricane Harvey left over $125 billion of damage behind—on top of extensive recovery times.

-Over 50% of business can only handle 1 hour of downtime without significant financial damage—including potentially closing their doors.
+Over 50% of businesses can only handle 1 hour of downtime without significant financial damage—including potentially closing their doors.